naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**March 30, 2019**.
+NAACL 2019 will feature a panel discussion on "Careers in NLP".
+Submit your questions to the panelists [here](/blog/careers-panel-survey/).
+{: .notice}

 **March 29, 2019**.
 The camera-ready deadline for _all_ papers has been extended to **April 3rd**.
 Please review the [guidelines and FAQs](https://github.com/acl-org/acl-pub/blob/gh-pages/camera-ready-faq.md) containing important information for preparing your final submissions.
 {: .notice}